Ian Thomas Band

 To Err is Human

-Thornton, Fradkin & Unger & The Big Band's Pass on This Side seems to be overly-convoluted: some sources would have you believe it first appeared in 1970, although Les Fradkin's Wikipedia page (clearly written by himself) giving its release date as 1974.
+Thornton, Fradkin & Unger & The Big Band's Pass on This Side seems to be overly-convoluted: some sources would have you believe it first appeared in 1970, although Les Fradkin's Wikipedia page (clearly written by himself) gives its release date as 1974.
 It apparently has a Paul and Linda connection, too; I believe their then-drummer, Denny Seiwell, was involved and brought them in on the sessions.

 Fradkin had been a session musician since the late '60s, while Paul Thornton was a member of the original Godz (not the later dodgy hard rock troupe), the pair finding bassist Bob Unger to complete the band.
 The material's mostly in a Beatles vein (Fradkin was the first 'George' in the Beatlemania stage show), probably sounding rather dated by the mid-'70s, which is why you haven't heard of it.
 The sleeve was plain black (as ESP's site dryly says, "Like Spinal Tap"), containing a set of stickers to make your own sleeve.
 Better tracks include God Bless California and Sometimes, although the album's twin nadirs are the terrible Jimi - heartfelt, I'm sure, but it really is bloody awful (and also a pointer to why this didn't appear in 1970) - and To Err Is Human, not for the song itself, but for David Peel's appalling, bellowing vocals.
 Who decided this was going on the record?